kubewarden/docs/src/psp-migration.md

 EOF
 ```

-To test the policy, we can try to run a pod with the privileged configuration enabled:
+To test the policy, we can try running a pod with privileged configuration enabled:

 ```console
 $ kubectl apply -f - <<EOF